abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 In the example above, the `TaxCalculator` class exposes the `ITaxCalculator` interface with the key `taxCalculator` and the `ICalculator` interface with the key `calculator`.

-Thanks to that, you can use the [`FromKeyedServicesAttribute`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.fromkeyedservicesattribute?view=dotnet-plat-ext-8.0) to resolve a certain keyed service in the constructor:
+Thanks to that, then you can use the [`FromKeyedServicesAttribute`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.fromkeyedservicesattribute?view=dotnet-plat-ext-8.0) to resolve a certain keyed service in the constructor:

 ```csharp
 public class MyClass